HZWang96/PEGG-Net/README.md

 ```bash
 python eval.py --network <path to trained network> --dataset jacquard --dataset-path data/jacquard --jacquard-output --iou-eval
 ```
-## Run on Kinova Movo Robot
+## Running the PEGG-Net Grasping System on the Kinova Movo Robot
-Connect network of the inference PC to Movo2 PC and set Movo2 PC as ROS Master.
+Connect network of the inference PC to the Movo2 PC and set the Movo2 PC as ROS Master.

 Bring up RGB-D aligned realsense camera ROS node:
 ```